-The Department of Surgery occupies 15,000 square feet of state-of-the-art research laboratories in the Surgical Research Unit, the Cardiovascular Center, the UC Metabolic Diseases Institute, and the Medical Sciences Building.
-Additional research space is utilized at the Cincinnati Children’s Hospital and Shriners Burns Hospital Cincinnati.
+The Department of Surgery occupies 12,000 square feet of state-of-the-art research laboratories in the Surgical Research Unit, the Cardiovascular Center, and the Medical Sciences Building.
+Additional research space is utilized at the Cincinnati Children’s Hospital.

 Research within the Department and related disciplines is showcased at the weekly Surgical Research conferences as well as at Surgical Grand Rounds.

 University of CincinnatiCollege of Medicine231 Albert Sabin WayCincinnati, OH 45267-0558